What is Ratchet Tie Down Assemblies and How to Load One?

 - Vehicle roof rack tie-downs for boats, bikes, and other cargo

-You can often find tie-down assemblies in most houses – but larger, stronger assemblies are used for ultra-heavy cargo loads in industrial applications.
+You can often find ratchet tie-down strap assembly in most houses – but larger, stronger assemblies are used for ultra-heavy cargo loads in industrial applications.

 There are some key things to know in order to use tie-down hardware correctly for large loads or industrial purposes.
-Failing to install it correctly or using the wrong type of assembly can lead to disaster.
+Failing to install it correctly or using the wrong type of ratchet tie down strap assembly can lead to disaster.
 If ratchet assembly is tied down incorrectly, not secured properly, or is used for too high of a weight load limit, it will likely snap or break.

-Here are some tips from a tie-down hardware supplier to pay attention to next time you use a ratchet strap assembly.
+If you’re wondering how to assemble ratchet tie-down straps, here are some tips from a genuine tie-down hardware supplier to pay attention to the next time you use them.

 1. Tie Down Hardware